floorplanner/roomstyler-api-php/README.md

 #### Godmode API access

-For the retailers who want to maximize their integration potential, this one allows you to read and write to the data that belongs to you
+For the those who want to maximize their integration potential, this allows you to read and write and modify data of your whitelabel and your own rooms and perform actions on rooms as the signed in user

 ```php
 <?php